IceHacks/SurvivCheatInjector/README.md

-# Broke atm, don't worry I'll be back on 8/17/19 to work on it.
-I gtg.
-They did something strange but I'll fix.

 # Surviv Cheat Injector
 ### Note: if you like this cheat, please star it.
 ### Note: School started, I'm busy.